project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/68-brian-von-herzen-why-oceans-are-the-next-billion-opportunity-of-regenerative-agriculture.md

 ---
-title: 68 Brian Von Herzen, Why oceans are the next billion $ opportunity of regenerative agriculture
+title: 68 Brian Von Herzen Why Oceans Are The Next Billion Opportunity Of Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-01-07)